How Much Does it Cost to Install Engineered Hardwood Floors?

 This range depends on many factors including your location, the size of the project, the wood flooring types you choose, and your installation method.
 After all, a tiny project in Nebraska is probably going to be a lot cheaper than a giant project in Manhattan.

-Wood flooring often ranges between $3 and $15 per square foot (solid or engineered) for domestic wood species, while exotic woods can cost more.
+Wood flooring often ranges between $3 and $15 per square foot (solid or engineered) for domestic wood species, while exotic hardwood species can cost more.

-How Much Does it Cost to Professionally Install Engineered Hardwood?
+How Much Does it Cost to Install Engineered Hardwood Floors Per Square Foot?

 If you’re reading this, you’re probably wondering how to calculate the cost of wood flooring for your own home.
 There are tons of factors that will contribute to the overall cost, but you can get a good idea of what price range to expect with a few simple calculations.